 In addition to payment processing fees, there may also be fees for using the crowdfunding platform.
 The platform fees range from 0% to 5% payable to our platform provider, ConnectionPoint Systems Inc. ConnectionPoint Systems Inc. offers 3 payment models for your organization to choose from Free, Standard and Pro.

-With the Free model, non-profits do not pay a platform transaction fee to ConnectionPoint.
+With the free model, non-profits do not pay a platform transaction fee to ConnectionPoint.
 Instead, during the checkout process, donors are asked if they will leave ConnectionPoint a completely optional small tip to help operate the platform and keep fundraising free for the non-profit organization.
-Historically, about 70% of donors are willing to do this.

-With the Pro model, non-profits pay a platform transaction fee of 5% to ConnectionPoint.
+With the pro model, non-profits pay a platform transaction fee of 5% to ConnectionPoint.
 During the checkout process, donors are asked if they are willing to pay all the payment processing and platform fees on behalf of the non-profit organization.
-Historically, between 82% and 93% of donors are willing to do this, depending on the project.
-This results in an effective combined per-transaction fee of less than 2%, that is, less expensive than even the Free model.

-Now that you understand the eligibility criteria and fees, you can proceed with creating a profile and starting a campaign.
+Now that you understand the eligibility criteria and fees, you can create a profile and start a Crowdfunding Alberta campaign.